-Satisfy your craving for fries with these healthy baked sweet potato fries.
-They’re crispy, delicious and perfect for serving alongside a burger or sandwich.
+Satisfy your craving for fries with healthy baked sweet potato fries that are actually crispy!
+Perfect for serving on their own or alongside a burger.

 I don’t know about you, but I’m a potato girl.
 When it comes to carbs I’ll take potatoes over bread any day and I’ll eat them just about any way you cook them.
 I grew up eating the not-so-healthy type of potatoes like fast food fries, chips and my mom’s fried potatoes.